 The new buildings are designed to be sympathetic with the predominant form of the area.
-The existing dwelling on site will be retained.
-One new dwelling will have direct access to Glenroy Street and the other new dwellings are both located on battle axe lots at the rear of the site.
+One new dwelling will be directly placed on Brunswick Street and the other new dwellings are located on the battle axe lot at the rear of the site.